Feb 08, 2023 | Car Accidents

 A: If you recover as much as you can through an auto insurance claim but still have outstanding damages, you can file a personal injury claim against the driver who caused your accident.
 The total value of your claim depends on the scope of the damages they caused.
 For example, you can seek compensation for immediate and future medical expenses, lost income, lost future earning power, vehicle repair costs not covered by insurance, and your pain and suffering.

-The attorneys at Helton, Cody & Associates, PLLC, have years of experience helping North Carolina clients recover from car accidents and other personal injuries.
+The attorneys at Law Office of Lyndon R. Helton, PLLC, have years of experience helping North Carolina clients recover from car accidents and other personal injuries.
 If you believe another party is liable for the damages you recently suffered from a car accident, we can help you determine your options for legal recourse.
 Contact us today and schedule a consultation to learn more about the legal services we offer.